Who can use this capability

 - Choose the desired direction for the workflow.

-- Select a sheet that you want to associate with the Jira Projects (or click Create a new sheet) and select a Jira projects to associate with it.
+- Select a sheet that you want to associate with the Jira Projects (or click Create a new sheet) and select a Jira project to associate with it.

 - If you select an existing sheet, an Issue Key and Error column will be added to the sheet, as they’re required columns for the connector to work.